2021 Holiday Program Header (10 x 3.333 in).png

 1. You mentioned that your recommended amount spent per child is $150.
 Is it okay if I spend more than that?
 Yes, of course!
 The kids we serve are very rarely showered with extra so we say go for it!
 If you are working as part of a group and want to sponsor multiple children and need guidance about the number you should sponsor, don’t hesitate to reach out to us directly for guidance!

 2. Can I wrap the gifts?
 As much as we would LOVE to have the gifts all wrapped nicely with bows it simply won’t work for our program.
 For many reasons, the social workers need to be able to “see” (without too much work) the gifts.
 As long as it is something that we can fairly easily view the gift then it is fine.
 We DO encourage you to get creative and give the items a festive look!
-This can be done by adding tissue paper, bows, small gift bags contained in a larger bag, etc.
+This can be done by adding tissue paper, bows, small gift bags contained in a larger bag, decorating a plastic tote, etc.

 3. Can you tell us how the child responded when they received the gifts?
 We most likely will never hear how the gifts were received however we are confident the children we serve will be surprised to be celebrated.